JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ###Limitations
 * undoubtedly a biased sample: researchers interested in this stuff are more likely to fill it out
-* *however, the high number (84%) of respondents who did not name a data journal and the high number unware of federal policies (69/35% never heard of NSF DMP, 122/62% never heard of OSTP) suggests that we're not too highly enriched for people who care about this stuff
+* however, the high number (84%) of respondents who did not name a data journal and the high number unware of federal policies (69/35% never heard of NSF DMP, 122/62% never heard of OSTP) suggests that we're not too highly enriched for people who care about this stuff.
+* *compared to EAGDA report, where 60% of respondents were aware of data journals

 ###Our demographics vs. previous surveys